nr-amine/Distributed-KMS/README.md

 ---

-## Known Limitations
+## Side Note

 - **No transport security (HTTP only).** Right now shares are sent over plain HTTP.
 Which largely defeats the purpose of secret sharing.
 Switching to HTTPS is the obvious next step before this would be usable irl.
-- **Shared volume between nodes.** In the Docker setup, all nodes write to the same Docker volume (different files, same volume).
-In a real deployment, each node should run on a separate machine.
-- **No authentication.** Any client that can reach the orchestrator can store and retrieve secrets.

----

 ## Project Context

-This is a portfolio/passion-project.
-The mathematical foundation like Lagrange interpolation over a finite field is part of the L2 algebra curriculum.
-The implementation challenge was getting it to run efficiently without any heavyweight dependencies.
+This is a portfolio/passion-project. the main challenge I faced was getting it to run efficiently without any heavyweight dependencies.